Withering cross-examination begins for alleged R. Kelly fixer paid to recover sex tapes

 CHICAGO — On Tuesday, Charles Freeman told a wild tale to jurors about how R. Kelly and his associates allegedly agreed to pay him up to a million dollars in the early 2000s to hunt down videotapes of the R&B singer sexually assaulting a young teen girl.

 “People who lie, people who cheat, people who take advantage of others for money, those are people whose word is hard to trust, agreed?”
-Brindley asked pointedly at the outset of his questioning.
-Freeman said, “Agreed.”
+Brindley asked pointedly at the outset of his questioning, his hands folded somberly in front of him.

-“Have you ever lied under oath about videotapes connected to Robert Kelly?”
-Brindley asked.

-After Freeman said no, Brindley replied, “We’re gonna come back to that Mr. Freeman.
-I want you to remember what you said, OK?”

 The jurors appear to be paying close attention.
 Often, when asking his most pointed questions, Brindley has looked out at jurors seated in the courtroom gallery — not at Freeman.

+Under questioning from Bonjean about significant differences between Freeman’s version of events at the Cook County grand jury and during this trial, Freeman again denied that he was inconsistent.
+These events were 20 years ago, so he’s been doing his best to piece it together, he said, and besides, the people who put together his signed statement to Cook County grand jurors “jumbled stuff up together.”

+Freeman, who was colorful and loose on direct examination on Tuesday, is a key witness to the heart of the indictment alleging there was a conspiracy to cover up sexual misconduct by Kelly.
+Defense attorneys have described him in opening statements last week as a con man, extortionist and criminal.

-Brindley has so far spent most if his time questioning Freeman about his February 2019 sworn statement to a Cook County grand jury, which said he’d “figured out who had taken the tape by calling some of Rob’s employees who heard that a man had a videotape and was showing it to people in Atlanta.”
+Brindley also spent much of his time questioning Freeman about his February 2019 sworn statement to a Cook County grand jury, which said he’d “figured out who had taken the tape by calling some of Rob’s employees who heard that a man had a videotape and was showing it to people in Atlanta.”

 Freeman told the jury in Kelly’s trial on Tuesday, however, that it was McDavid who’d given him the name of the person with the tape.